casper-hansen/Nested-Cross-Validation/README.md

 ## What did we learn?
 - Using [Scikit-Learn](https://github.com/scikit-learn/scikit-learn) will lead to a faster implementation, since the Scikit-Learn community has implemented many functions that does much of the work.
+- We have learned and applied this package in our main project about [House Price Prediction](https://github.com/casperbh96/house-price-prediction) .

 ## Why use Nested Cross-Validation?
 Controlling the bias-variance tradeoff is an essential and important in machine learning, indicated by [[Cawley and Talbot, 2010]](http://jmlr.csail.mit.edu/papers/volume11/cawley10a/cawley10a.pdf).
 Many articles indicate that this is possible by the use of nested cross-validation, one of them by [Varma and Simon, 2006](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1397873/pdf/1471-2105-7-91.pdf).
 It has many applications and has many applications.
 Other interesting literature for nested cross-validation are [[Varoquaox et al., 2017]](https://arxiv.org/pdf/1606.05201.pdf) and [[Krstajic et al., 2014]](https://jcheminf.biomedcentral.com/track/pdf/10.1186/1758-2946-6-10).